quarkusio/quarkus/README.md

     - Microprofile Health Check (SmallRye)
     - Microprofile OpenAPI (SmallRye)
     - Microprofile Metrics (SmallRye)
+    - Microprofile Reactive Streams Operators (SmallRye)
     - Bean Validation (Hibernate Validator)
     - Transactions (Narayana)
     - Datasources (Agroal)
+    - Eclipse Vert.x
-- A maven plugin to run the build, and create native images
+- A Maven plugin to run the build, and create native images
 - A JUnit runner that can run tests, and supports IDE usage
 - A JUnit runner that can test a native image produced by the Maven plugin

-## How to build Shamrock
+### How to build Shamrock

 * Install platform C developer tools:
     * Linux